cloudmesh-community/book/chapters/prg/julia/julia-language.md

-# Introduction to Julia for High Performance Computing :o:
+# Introduction to Julia for High Performance Computing :o2:

 ![No](images/no.png)